Nathan Franklin Barrett: Career

 Barrett's first commissions began in 1869.
 His early works were largely rail stations in which he received a contract from the Central Railroad of New Jersey.
 From this early starting point Barrett began to gain notoriety.

 In 1880 he gained his most significant commission when he was hired by George Pullman to oversee the layout and design of the company town of Pullman with architect Solon S. Beman.
 Beman designed all the structures, while Barrett developed the streets, parks, and artificial lake.
 His work at Pullman led to other municipal commissions throughout the 1880s and 90s including those at Fort Worth, Texas, Chevy Chase, Maryland, and Birmingham, Alabama.
 Barrett's association with Pullman continued with the design of Pullman's estate in New Jersey.
 The two men would remain friends til Pullman's death in 1897.

 In 1885 Barrett was hired by Carrère and Hastings to lay out the grounds and surrounding area of the Hotel Ponce de Leon in St. Augustine, Florida.
 The success of the commission enabled Barrett to become the foremost proponent of formal garden design in the country.
 Following his work in Florida, Barrett began a long relationship overseeing the landscape designs of numerous country houses for noted architects.
 His most significant and surviving example from this period is at 'Naumkeag' the Stockbridge home of Ambassador Joseph H. Choate.
 "Naumkeag" is one of the earliest instances in which Barrett is known to have worked with Stanford White.
-Barrett would go one to design many other major American country estates including "Lynnewood Hall" in Elkins Park PA,(design by Horace Trumbauer), "Woodlea" in Scarborogh NY (also by Mckim Mead & White) and "Hammersmith Farm" the Newport home of Hugh Auchincloss.
+Barrett would go one to design many other major American country estates including "Lynnewood Hall" in Elkins Park PA,(design by Horace Trumbauer), "Woodlea" in Scarborough NY (also by Mckim Mead & White) and "Hammersmith Farm" the Newport home of Hugh Auchincloss.